Connect Microsoft 365 apps like Outlook and Teams

 Use these steps if Microsoft access has already been configured by your organisation and you want to make it available in your assistant.

-5. Enable the Microsoft option/s you want to use by ticking the relevant checkboxes.
+- Enable the Microsoft option or options you want to use by ticking the relevant checkboxes.

 Once enabled, users of that assistant should see the wrench icon in the message box and be able to authenticate their own Microsoft account.